JohnBinford/AppleWood-Pointe/readme.md

 # News
 #### Recent updates to this website.
   - Jack-W just submitted some nice tools!
-  - Linelle-J submitted 10 nice tools!
+  - Linelle-J recently submitted 10 nice tools!
-  - Ralph-L submitted a few nice tools!
+  - Ralph-L recently submitted a few nice tools!
+  - THe pictures of the Eden Prarie shop have move to their own page - see link below.
   - Eventually, to keep the main page fresh and simple, older offerings will be moved to "CraftsMen" as new offerings come in.
   - You can find older offerings by clicking the "CraftsMen" folder (above) and then their name.